-Andrew Bacon, Formal Methods, formal methods masterclass, free recombination, fundamentality, higher-order metaphysics, Jessica Leech, logic, modality, model theory, Nick Jones, propositions, Timothy Williamson
+Andrew Bacon, Formal Methods, formal methods masterclass, free recombination, fundamentality, higher-order metaphysics, Jessica Leech, logic, metaphysics, modality, model theory, Nick Jones, propositions, Timothy Williamson

 Prof. Andrew Bacon (USC) will give a masterclass on Higher-Order Metaphysics at King’s College London on May 8th-10th, 2019.
 The masterclass will include guest talks by Nick Jones (Birmingham), Jessica Leech (KCL), and Timothy Williamson (Oxford).